raycast/extensions/extensions/power-management/README.md

-# Low Power Mode
+# Power Management

-Toggle the Low Power Mode of the system
+Change Power Management Settings of the system